toddbranch/ECE382/notes/L1/index.md

 Capt Branchflower - I have an interest in Linux and low-level systems programming.
 The stuff we teach in this course is extremely relevant to that.
 The knowledge you'll learn about low-level computers is the same stuff that higher-level computers operate on.

 ## Admin
+There have been a **ton** of changes in this course from last year to this.

 - Show course website, walk through structure - goal is to have everything you need on here
 - Go over course goals
 - Go through rough block structure of course - brief overview of each
     - Stuff due every lesson
-    - 2 GRs, 7 Labs, 3 Computer Exercises, HW / Quizzes
+    - 2 GRs, 8 Labs, HW / Quizzes
-        - Must complete every Lab / CompEx!
+        - Must complete every Lab!
     - There is a final - no validations
 - Course policies:
     - Lab